pallets/click/docs/advanced.rst

     to not allow arguments and options to be mixed.
 Depending on your situation this might improve your results.

-Generally though the combinated handling of options and arguments from your own commands and commands from another application are discouraged and if you can avoid it, you should.
+Generally though the combined handling of options and arguments from your own commands and commands from another application are discouraged and if you can avoid it, you should.
 It's a much better idea to have everything below a subcommand be forwarded to another application than to